waheedkalyar/task/worker/readme.md

-The worker is able to the task as mentioned in the description.
+The worker is able to do the task as mentioned in the description.
 For running multiple workers parallel there are several approaches and server configurations as discussed below :

 1. **MultiThreading**
    We can introduce multithreading and run the function on several threads so many workers will be running simultaneously.